SerhiiStets/fed/README.md

 ### **open**

 Opens given folder in explorer.
-Can take either alias or number in favourite list.
+Can take either alias or a number in the favourites list.

 ```shell
 $ fed open nvim